conference7/sympose/README.txt

 == Changelog ==

+= 1.4.7.5 =
+* Make the people and organisations fields in person and organisation post types alphabetical.

 = 1.4.7.4 =
 * Only show valid ordered items when editing event
 * Update the session datetimes, on save of a linked event, only when the event date changed.